MicrosoftDocs/windows-powershell-docs/docset/windows/international/Copy-UserInternationalSettingsToSystem.md

 ## PARAMETERS

 ### -WelcomeScreen
-Copies the settings into the Welcome Screen and System accounts
+Copies the settings into the Welcome Screen and System accounts.

 ```yaml
 Type: Boolean